matn7/CS-Notes/src/main/java/basic_java/hearts/JMM.md

     - Happens-Before Rule #3 - If an action x synchronized-with a subsequent action y, then x happens-before y
     - Happens-Before Rule #4 - If x happens-before y and y happens-before z then x happens-before z
 - Various classes in the Java standard libraries are specified as defining happens-before relationships.
-You can interpret this as meaning that it happens smehow, without needing to know exactly how to guarantee is going to be met.
+You can interpret this as meaning that it happens somehow, without needing to know exactly how to guarantee is going to be met.

 ## How to avoid needing to understand the Memory Model

 - Memory Model is useful if you need to reason about the correctness of multi-threaded code, but you do not want to have to do this reasoning for every multi-threaded application that you write.
-- Following principles when writing concurrent code in Java, you can largely avoid the need to resort to happens-before
+- :star: Following principles when writing concurrent code in Java, you can largely avoid the need to resort to happens-before
 reasoning:
     - Use immutable data structures where possible.
 A properly implemented immutable class will be thread safe, and will not introduce thread-safety issues when you use it with other classes